Euphaedra janetta

 Euphaedra janetta, the Janetta Themis forester, is a butterfly in the family Nymphalidae.
 It is found in Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, the Central African Republic and the Democratic Republic of the Congo.
 The habitat consists of forests.

+Description

+ab. janetta Btlr.
+The forewing above without red at the base; its subapical band on both surfaces gold-yellow or yellowish; both wings beneath violet-red at the base.
+Ashanti to Cameroons.

+Biology

 Adults are attracted to fallen fruit.